madees/Noisette_TouchOSC-DS100/README.md

 It is now including also Yamaha CL/QL interface with DS100, surround panner parameters as multiplex mapping example.

 > [!NOTE]
 > This project used TouchOSC mk1, and is now deprecated.
-With new TouchOSC mk2, there are script features, so Chataigne isn't needed anymore to have bi-directionnal features.
+With new TouchOSC mk2, there is an embedded scripting engine, so Chataigne isn't needed anymore to have bi-directionnal features.
 If you need help to upgrade this Noisette or a TouchOSC mk2 standalone equivalent, feel free to contact me !

 ## How to setup TouchOSC<>DS100
 1. First install DS100 OSC module (in Chataigne/Files menu/Community module manager...).
 You can also download the module folder from https://github.com/madees/dbaudio-DS100-Chataigne-Module/archive/master.zip and manually unzip and copy the DS100 OSC module master folder in your ..Chataigne/modules/ folder).